 - They Help Eliminate Precancerous Growths: Actinic keratosis, a precancerous growth, can be removed with deep chemical peels, reducing the skin cancer risk.

 The chemical peel procedure is performed in a clinical setting or outpatient surgical facility, depending on the type of peeling solution chosen.
 Before starting the procedure, the dermatologist will clean the treatment area, cover your eyes with goggles, and protect your hair.

-You won’t usually need a numbing solution or anesthesia for a light chemical peel.
+You usually won’t need a numbing solution or anesthesia for a light chemical peel.
 However, before performing a medium peel, the doctor will give you a painkiller and sedative to help you relax during the procedure.
-For deep peels, which are the most intensive type, you will be given a sedative, a numbing solution, and IV fluids.
+For deep peels, the most intensive type, you will receive a sedative, a numbing solution, and IV fluids.

 The chemical peel procedure can vary from case to case, typically based on the peeling solution used.
 Below is a brief explanation of the steps involved in light, medium, and deep chemical peels.

 - The doctor applies a chemical solution containing glycolic or salicylic acid using a brush, sponge, or gauze.
 This will cause whitening of the treated area.